depthfirstai/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   feature_item:
   - name: Product Strategy
     icon: fas fa-bullseye
-    content: Let us drive your vision with our expertise in managing product development.
-      With cutting-edge technology skills and agile execution, our product engineers share joint responsibility towards the final goal and help you deliver products which customers love.
+    content: With cutting-edge technology skills and agile execution, our product engineers share joint responsibility towards the final goal and help you deliver products which customers love.
   - name: Project Management
     icon: fas fa-project-diagram
     content: When you want to explore new ideas, our team of experts not only give